Home

 1. Add lettuce, and shredded beet & carrot to a large bowl.
 Sprinkle with Seed topping and nutritional yeast.
 Toss to mix.

-2. In a small bowl, whisk dressing ingredients until thoroughly mixed.
+2. In a blender, process dressing ingredients until thoroughly mixed.

 3. Please note: You will not use all of the dressing.
 Toss the salad with the preferred amount of dressing, to taste.
 Refrigerate additional dressing -- keeps 2-3 days.